-When you are in Pilgrim, you'll notice that it is more blue-collar than most other communities in America.
-47.69% of Pilgrim’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Pilgrim is a blue-collar town, with 47.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pilgrim is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Pilgrim who work in office and administrative support (12.96%), sales jobs (12.04%), and teaching (10.65%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.22% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.